You can find heart-warming stories in the most unexpected of places.

 I looked up to see a petite, South Asian lad beaming a wide grin at me from the other side of the rectangular bar that dominates the core of the club.
 The lad turned his large, doe like, eyes bashfully to the floor.
 I waited the few self-conscious moments that it required for him to muster the confidence to look back up again, then returned his smile, picked up my drink and walked around the bar.

 We introduced ourselves.
-His name was Nishant and it turned out that he was from a small town outside of New Delhi and was in the UK on a three-year student visa, studying baking at the Birmingham College of Food.
+His name was Nishant and it turned out that he was from a small town outside of New Delhi and was in the UK on a three-year student visa.

 Soon any hint of shyness had disappeared, and this guy showed that he loved to talk.